HEALTH ISSUES | CANINE ARTHRITIS

-Causes, Symptoms, Diagnosis and Treatment for Dogs with Arthritis
+Causes, Symptoms, Diagnosis & Treatment for Dogs with Arthritis

 - Degenerative joint disease (DJD)

 DJD is by far the more common condition, affecting one in five adult dogs.
 The condition may not be noticed by the owner until the animal has had years of abnormal stress.
 Since the cartilage has no nerve supply, the damage can progress with no outward symptoms until the joint is severely damaged and the lubricating fluid has lost its ability to protect the bone surfaces.
 This is why the degenerative form of arthritis is most often seen in older animals.

 In general, pure breeds have increased tendency for development of arthritic conditions.
 Secondary osteoarthritis is more common, usually developing after trauma to the joint such as traffic accident, infection in a joint, or abnormal stresses on the joint surfaces.

 The dogs body has three types of joints: ball and socket such as the hip and shoulder joints; hinged joints; such as the knees and elbows; and Gliding or plane joints such as the wrists and ankles.
 The joints are lubricated for smooth action by synovial fluid and are stabilized by tendons and ligaments.
 When the joints are damaged by injury or disease, arthritis (joint inflammation) can occur.